Vanderbilt Visual Cognitive Neuroscience Laboratory

 • We had all of our grad students finish in 2016.
-So we will be aggressively looking for new graduate students.
+So we are still aggressively looking for new graduate students (now in 2019).
 Please contact Geoff if you are interested (firstname.lastname@example.org).

 • Our lab just got its third concurrent R01 from NIMH (September 2016).
 This grant will fund work with Sohee Park's lab using brain stimulaiton and recordings of electrophysiology to understand the top-down control of cognition.